Our diversity, equity, and inclusion values

 B.S. & M.S., Biotechnology, Kathmandu University, Nepal

 Niraj is a natural product scientist.
 He employs mass-spectrometry skills to annotate small molecules.
-His current work involves looking at all sort of metabolites (primary and secondary) to understand the ecology and interactions of microbes within the ocean ecosystem.
+His current work involves looking at all sorts of metabolites (primary and secondary) to understand the ecology and interactions of microbes within the ocean ecosystem.

 Erik Broemsen, Ph.D.